sonic-net/sonic-platform-vpp/docs/README.vlan.bridging.topo.md

  20:20:20:20:20:20    2      2      0/0      no      *      -     -             host-ac2
 L2FIB total/learned entries: 6/0  Last scan time: 1.3682e-2sec  Learn limit: 16777216
 ```
-Concluding the above all, SONiC+VPP now supports FDB\_ENTRY and FDB\_FLUSH with ADD/DEL operation and FLUSH of Dynamic Entries is also supported with this feature.
+Concluding the above all, SONiC+VPP now supports FDB_ENTRY with ADD/DEL operation along with FDB_FLUSH of Dynamic Entries are now supported with these features.